 Open Green Road reduces the education social gap in Chile and Colombia with online and offline platforms that allow students to prepare for the national exam.
 Over 700,000 students and 35% of Chilean schools have used the platform, including 85% of the highest graded students on the Chilean national exam.

 Sector: Energy access for the BoP Entrepreneur: Vladimir Delagneau Description: Tecnosol has provided solar energy to more than 95,000 low-income families without access to the electricity grid in Central America.
 The affordable price of their systems allows beneficiaries to generate electricity and save money compared to the costs of fuels such as kerosene, diesel and wood.

 Country: Ecuador Sector: Conservation and community development

-Entrepreneur: Garrett Siegers, Peter Pinchot Description: Ecomadera is a sustainable forestry company that contributes to conservation 10,000 hectares of threatened rainforest and empower local communities, creating jobs for more than 500 families and helping them to become owners of their land.
+Entrepreneur: Garrett Siegers, Peter Pinchot Description: Ecomadera is a sustainable forestry company that contributes to the conservation of 10,000 hectares of threatened rainforest and empowers local communities by creating jobs for more than 500 families and helping them to become owners of their land.
 Ecomadera increases the value of the forest by manufacturing balsa and tropical wood panels and furniture

 Country: Uruguay Sector: Health

-Entrepreneur: Ignacio Oliveri Description: ViperMed develops, in collaboration with global health institutions, tele-education programs and long-term monitoring of treaments from patients with diseases such as diabetes, obesity and cancer.
+Entrepreneur: Ignacio Oliveri Description: With the collaboration of global health institutions, ViperMed develops tele-education programs and long-term monitoring of treaments for patients with diseases such as diabetes, obesity and cancer.
 ViperMed increases the patient’s commitment to treatment, increasing their quality of life and reducing the cost of treatments.